 Slow Toilet or Drains

-If the water in your toilet or sink is slow to drain, it usually means that there is some type of clog occurring along the drain pies.
+If the water in your toilet or sink is slow to drain, it usually means that there is some type of clog occurring along the drain pipes.
 If it is just one toilet or one sink, then you may find that it is just a smaller clog around the drain opening.

 If you find that several fixtures in the building are affected, however, it could mean that there is a clog further down the drain pipe.
 Whether it is a big clog or a small one, a professional plumber has the tools to remove the clog and can also inspect the drain line to look for other potential blockages.